GeorgeBatch/moleculenet/README.md

 - ECFP_4 hashed with 2048 bits
 - ECFP_6 hashed with 2048 bits

-To compute and record the features run the corresponding commands in the `scripts` directory:
+To compute and record the features run the corresponding commands in the `~/scripts/` directory:

 #### ECFP features
 ```